XxZeroGravityxX/GenETL/README.md

 # GenETL

 Generic ETL (**GenETL**) package for data extraction, transformation and loading.
-The package is designed to work with different databases and data sources, such as Oracle, Redshift, MySQL, S3, DynamoDB, etc (more additions in the future).
+The package is designed to work with different databases and data sources, such as Oracle, Redshift, MySQL, S3, DynamoDB, etc. (more additions in the future).

 ## Where to get it